This post may include affiliate links; see our disclosure policy.

 How to make a quick blueberry sauce

-The best part of these blueberry waffles is the blueberry sauce: a purple, thick glaze that tastes like 1 million blueberries in one bite.
-It takes just a few minutes to whip up, and you can do it while you’re cooking the waffles!
-Pile it on with fluffy whipped cream, and well—it’s pretty magical.
+The best part of these blueberry waffles is the blueberry sauce — a purple, thick glaze with a delicious, tangy flavor.
+It takes just a few minutes to whip up, and you can do it while cooking the waffles!
+Pile it on with fluffy whipped cream, and the results are magical.
 Here are the main steps (or go to the blueberry sauce recipe):

 • Place blueberries, sugar or maple syrup, and water in a small saucepan.
 Add cornstarch diluted with a little water.

-• Heat until boiling, then heat gently bubbling until the berries start to break down and the sauce thickens, about 5 minutes.
-Stir in lemon juice and cool.
+• Heat until boiling, then heat gently, bubbling until the berries start to break down and the sauce thickens, about 5 minutes.
+Stir in lemon juice and let cool.

 Standard waffles vs Belgian waffles

 This blueberry waffles recipe makes about 4 regular waffles or 2 Belgian waffles.
 Belgian waffles are larger and thicker than regular waffles, with a deeper grid pattern.
-Alex and I used to use a regular waffle maker, but we switched it out in favor of a Belgian waffle maker!
+I used to use a regular waffle maker, but switched it out in favor of a Belgian one!

-We like the taller waffles and they look prettier on a plate.
-Keep in mind, if you’re eating Belgian waffles, a serving size is just ½ of the waffle (two quarter pieces), but with a regular waffle a serving size is the entire waffle (four quarter pieces).
+I like my waffles taller, and they look prettier on a plate.
+Keep in mind, if you’re eating Belgian waffles, a serving size is just ½ of the waffle (two quarter pieces), but with a regular waffle, a serving size is the entire waffle (four quarter pieces).

-Alex and I ditched our standard waffle maker in favor of a Belgian waffle maker.
-We like how they’re fluffier and taller than a standard waffle.
-Here’s the Belgian waffle maker that we got: we love it!
-It’s also great for gifts (like wedding gifts!).
+I ditched my standard waffle maker in favor of a Belgian one, because I like how fluffy and tall they come out!
+Here’s the Belgian waffle maker I use and love!
+It also makes for a great gift (like a wedding gift).

-If you’re a blueberry waffles fanatic, we suggest making a double batch of these waffles and freezing them for later.
-To freeze these blueberry waffles, first let them cool completely on a wire rack (this prevents the bottoms from steaming and getting soggy).
+If you’re a blueberry waffles fanatic, I recommend making a double batch and freezing them for later.
+To freeze, first let them cool completely on a wire rack (this prevents the bottoms from steaming and getting soggy).
 Once they’ve cooled to room temperature, stack the waffles in a freezer-safe bag and freeze for later.

-When you’re ready to eat the frozen waffles, just pop them into the toaster and cook them on a low setting two or three times.
-Cooking them for longer on a lower heat warms the waffles all the way through without scorching the outside.
+When you’re ready to eat the frozen waffles, pop them into the toaster and cook them on a low setting for two or three times.
+Cooking them for longer on a lower heat warms the waffles throughout — without scorching the outside.

 Dietary notes

-This blueberry waffle recipe is vegetarian, naturally sweet, and refined sugar free.
-For dairy-free, substitute coconut oil and non-dairy milk (we’ve tested it and it works!).
-For gluten-free, try our Fluffy Gluten Free Waffles and add blueberries.
+This recipe is vegetarian, naturally sweet, and refined sugar-free.
+For dairy-free, substitute coconut oil and non-dairy milk (I’ve tested it and it works!).
+For gluten-free, try my Fluffy Gluten-Free Waffles and add blueberries.

 Frequently asked questions